unlim-it/docs.bosonprotocol.io/src/docs/contributing.md

 # Contributing

 Boson Protocol is open source.
-That means that the code is permissively licensed so that anyone can see, copy, distribute, use, and share the code.
+That means that the code is permissively licensed so that anyone can see, copy, distribute, use and share the code.
 More than that - while it means that Boson Protocol follows the norms and values of open source culture - we're interested in not just creating code, but working on it collaboratively with others.
 Boson Protocol is being built by a community of